lineageOS/devices/sm-g900f.md

 Device Encryption

 Go to the Security Settings and encrypt the phone.
 During the process, it reboots once and asks you for the device PIN.
-It can take a while, but not soo long actually.
+It can take a while, but not longer than 10 minutes typically.

 Secure the device encryption